The Frobenius structure theorem for affine log Calabi-Yau varieties containing a torus: Introduction and statements of main results

 \begin{definition}[see \cref{sec:naive_counts} for details] We define $N_i(S,\gamma)\coloneqq\length(F_i(S,\gamma))$, the count of analytic curves (with boundaries) in $U^\an$ of spine $S$ and class $\gamma$ (evaluating at $i$). \end{definition}

 The counts above enjoy very nice properties when the spine $S$ is sufficiently general, more precisely, when it is transverse with respect to walls in $\Sk(U)$ (see \cref{def:transverse}).
-The most important property is deformation invariance, in the sense that it determines whether our project via non-archimedean geometry is a reality or a mere fantasy.
+The fundamental property is deformation invariance, without which the counts are almost useless.

 \begin{theorem}[Deformation invariance, see \cref{thm:deformation_invariance_truncated}] The count $N_i(S,\gamma)$ is deformation invariant among transverse spines. \end{theorem}

 Other important properties include: \begin{enumerate} \item The symmetry property: the count $N_i(S,\gamma)$ is independent of the choice of $i\in I$, see \cref{thm:forgetting_interior_marked_points}, a generalization of \cite[Theorem 6.3]{Yu_Enumeration_of_holomorphic_cylinders_I} with a fundamentally different proof. \item The gluing formula: a product formula when we glue spines at finite vertices, see \cref{thm:gluing_concatenate}, a variant of \cite[Theorem 1.2]{Yu_Enumeration_of_holomorphic_cylinders_II}. \item Tail condition with varying torus: the count $N_i(S,\gamma)$ is independent of the choice of torus $T_M\subset Y$, see \cref{thm:count_independent}. \item Convexity, positivity and finiteness, see \cref{sec:convexity}. \end{enumerate}